DarkestLink-Dev/LinkProtobuf/README.md

 - If your project is Blueprint-only, convert it to a C++ project via:
   - In the editor, go to **File -> New C++ Class**, create an (empty) class, and let Unreal regenerate project files.
   - Reopen the project in your IDE and build once so the C++ toolchain is set up.
+- Plugin need to be installed in your project `Plugins` folder.
+**⚠️ IMPORTANT: If you install from FAB Marketplace, you MUST manually copy the plugin to your project's Plugins folder for it to work properly.**

 ## Usage

 To use the LinkProtobuf plugin in your Unreal Engine project, follow these steps:

 1. Install the plugin by copying it into your project's `Plugins` folder.
 2. Enable the plugin in the Unreal Engine editor by going to `Edit` -> `Plugins`, finding LinkProtobuf , and checking the "Enabled" box.
-3. Restart the Unreal Engine editor to load the plugin.
+3. Close the Unreal editor to Right-Click .uproject and select "Generate Visual Studio project files".
-4. Create your own `UStruct` definitions for the messages you need to pass.
+4. Start the Unreal Editor and create your own `UStruct` definitions for the messages you need to pass.
 5. Go to `Edit` -> `ProjectSettings` -> `Plugins` -> `LinkProtobuf ` -> `User Defined Structs for Protobuf` Add Structs you created.
 7. > Click The `Generate ProtoFiles From Settings` Then you will see **ProtoCpp Generate Success.
 Please recompile your project from IDE or use Live Coding in Editor(Sometimes not work).** in the OpenDialog, otherwise, check the Output Log for errors.
 8. Rebuild your project to include the generated protobuf C++ files.